-- CCE No error with DSN/DS at either end.
+CCE No error with DS/3000 at either end.
 Check IERR for result on the HP 1000.
 If IERR < 0, then there is an FMP error.
-DOPEN will return a positive value if the call is successfully completed to represent the file type. - CCL Indicates problems at the HP 3000 end.
+DOPEN will return a positive value if the call is successfully completed to represent the file type.

+CCL Indicates problems at the HP 3000 end.
 Refer to Appendix A for summary of the RFA error codes.
-This value may also represent a DSN/DS/3000 subsystem or MPE file system error. - CCG Not used.
+This value may also represent a DS/3000 subsystem or MPE file system error.